RobMakesThings/interactivevisualsbubbles/readme.txt

 optimize code to perfrom better set interval? dont store anything

-figure out how to deploy
+figure out how to deploy-- heroku--AWS-- google cloud-- any other options